burlachenkok/burlachenkok.github.io/_posts/2024-02-14-Unlocking-FedNL-at-KAUST-AI-Simposium.md

 published: true
 ---

-Unlocking FedNL: Self-Contained Compute-Optimized Implementation at [Rising Stars in AI Symposium 2024](https://cemse.kaust.edu.sa/ai/aii-symp-2024).
+**"Unlocking FedNL: Self-Contained Compute-Optimized Implementation"** will be presented in Rising Stars in [AI Symposium 2024](https://cemse.kaust.edu.sa/ai/aii-symp-2024).

 ---

+I plan to present the recent work *Unlocking FedNL: Self-Contained Compute-Optimized Implementation* at [Rising Stars in AI Symposium 2024](https://cemse.kaust.edu.sa/ai/aii-symp-2024).

-Federated Learning (FL) is an emerging paradigm that enables a possibly huge number of intelligent agents to collaboratively train
+**Abstract.** Federated Learning (FL) is an emerging paradigm that enables a possibly huge number of intelligent agents to collaboratively train
 Machine Learning (ML) models in a distributed manner, eliminating the need for sharing their local data.
 The recent work ([Safaryan et al., 2021](https://icml.cc/virtual/2022/spotlight/17084)) introduces a family of Federated Newton Learn ([FedNL](https://arxiv.org/abs/2106.02969)) algorithms, marking a significant step towards applying second-order methods to FL and large-scale optimization.
 However, the reference [FedNL](https://arxiv.org/abs/2106.02969) prototype exhibits three practical drawbacks:

 * (i) It requires $$4.8$$ hours to launch a single experiment in a sever-grade workstation
 * (ii) The prototype supports only a single node